danielalcalde/encap/README.md

 ```
 setsid nohup time python scripts/my_script/<version_name>/my_script.py &>> scripts/my_script/<version_name>/log & disown
 ```
 While the experiment is running, the log file is printed to the terminal.
 This makes it easy and convenient to keep track of different computing experiments.
-In Python, an example might look like this:
+In Python, an simple example experiment might look like this:

 #### my_script.py
 ```python